SFDO-Tooling/CumulusCI/docs/robotframework.rst

 component.
 These classes can be imported on demand only for tests which use these pages or components.

-The pageobject Decorator
+The ``pageobject`` Decorator
 ------------------------

-Page objects are normal python classes which use the :code:`pageobject` decorator provided by cumulusci.
-Unlike traditional robot framework keyword libraries, you may define multiple sets of keywords in a single file.
+Page objects are normal Python classes which use the :code:`pageobject` decorator provided by CumulusCI.
+Unlike traditional Robot Framework keyword libraries, you may define multiple sets of keywords in a single file.